-This site hosts my writing and analysis on philosophy, political economy, and the process of social change from a revolutionary Marxist/communist/anarchist perspective.
+This site hosts longer writing and analysis on philosophy, political economy, and the process of social change from a revolutionary Marxist/communist/anarchist perspective.

 The term kurukshetra comes from the ancient Hindu epic, the Mahabharata–a lengthy tale of two rival factions in a powerful royal family that spans generations.
 The Battle of Kurukshetra is the climactic battle of the epic, filled with violence, betrayal, redemption, sacrifice, and tragedy, and heroism.